gildor2/UEViewer/readme.txt

 StaticMesh export made into psk format.
 This format is designed for SkeletalMesh export, but umodel uses it for StaticMesh too.
 Exported mesh will not have skeleton and contains only one UV set.
+Resulting psk files are cannot be imported directly into UnrealEd.

 Notes about material export.